ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 If you specify `POPULATE`, the existing table data is inserted into the view when creating it, as if making a `CREATE TABLE ...
 AS SELECT ...` .
 Otherwise, the query contains only the data inserted in the table after creating the view.
 We **do not recommend** using `POPULATE`, since data inserted in the table during the view creation will not be inserted in it.

 :::note
 Given that `POPULATE` works like `CREATE TABLE ...
+AS SELECT ...` it has limitations:
+- It is not supported with Replicated database
-AS SELECT ...` it is not supported in ClickHouse Cloud.
+- It is not supported in ClickHouse cloud

 Instead a separate `INSERT ...
 SELECT` can be used.
 :::

 A `SELECT` query can contain `DISTINCT`, `GROUP BY`, `ORDER BY`, `LIMIT`.
 Note that the corresponding conversions are performed independently on each block of inserted data.
 For example, if `GROUP BY` is set, data is aggregated during insertion, but only within a single packet of inserted data.
 The data won’t be further aggregated.
 The exception is when using an `ENGINE` that independently performs data aggregation, such as `SummingMergeTree`.